 Simbex’s Disciplined Approach to Algorithm Development

 Algorithm development today has never been better.
-Open source tools, algorithms, and online learning opportunities have broken down many of the implementation barriers by lowering investment costs in tools and talent, resulting in new opportunities and the ability to quickly advance products to
+Open source tools, algorithms, and online learning opportunities have broken down many of the implementation barriers by lowering investment costs in tools and talent, resulting in new opportunities and the ability to quickly advance products to market.

 Along with the exponential growth of algorithm development, we’ve seen an increase in misplaced trust in algorithm output, inability to replicate results, and lack of controls leading to increased risks to patients/users.
 A core belief to Simbex has always been that data are sacred.
 This means we take a holistic perspective and disciplined approach for successful algorithm development and deployment.
 In this post we will discuss multiple methodological approaches for developing an algorithm and provide a series of principles that guide our development process.